th-m-vogel/Max-Patches/README.md

 This is a collection of several, may be usefull, MAX patches and Max for Life (M4L) devices i created.

+You will also find my as Sevetamryn on Maxforlife.com - https://maxforlive.com/profile/user/Sevetamryn

 # Why did i start this

 Well, i upgraded to Ableton Suite and there is Max for Live ...
 I poked around, searched content and Discovered a lot of interesting things.
 However, there is one ressource that needs a spewcial mewntion: